I just want to do the best for my son.

 Because I just want to do the best for my son.

 Neurologics finds root causes.
 Using quantitative encephalography (qEEG) and advanced analysis, we directly visualize brain activities in real-time, as your child actually thinks.
 We use these measurements to construct a deeply informative Brain Map that pinpoints problems and rules out previous misdiagnoses.
-And we build custom programs to remediate exactly the brain activities that need work.
+And we build custom programs to optimize exactly the brain activities that need work.
 Escape the rabbit hole.
 Contact Neurologics today.